cmacdougald/GAME2338/gamecritiquetemplate.md

 ### Publishing Date

-When did they make it?
+When was the game published?

 ## Synopsis

-Game premise or short one to two sentence overview.
+Game premise in paragraph form in your own words.

 ## Game Play Summary